 Parking: Horse trailer parking is available in the trailhead parking just inside the entrance of the park on the left.

 Equestrian Trail Rules:

 - Only 10 horses per day are allowed.

 - The trail is open to horses from March 1 to June 30 only.

 - The trail is open to horses from sunrise to sunset only.
-No overnight horse camping.
+No overnight horse camping is permitted.